Best Mattress of 2021: Reviews & Buyer’s Guide

 New mattress models come out every year from a growing number of retailers and manufacturers.
 For those who are not familiar with the terminology, materials, and sales tactics, we’re often told buying a mattress can be very confusing.
 There are many different beds out there, and it can be challenging to cut through the marketing and identify the best mattresses for your money.

 - Amerisleep AS3 — The Editors at Sleep Junkie recommend Amerisleep’s AS3 as the best mattress of 2021.
 The AS3 features plant-based memory foam and state-of-the-art zoned support technology to deliver healthier, more restorative sleep.
 Plus, they offer one of the most generous warranties in the industry, protecting your mattress from damage for 20 years.
-Add in the nearly 6,000 reviews—it makes sense why the AS3 is our top recommendation of 2021.
+Add in over 6,500 reviews—it makes sense why the AS3 is our top recommendation of 2021.

 - Zoma Mattress – We like the Zoma Mattress because it’s engineered to help athletes sleep deeper, recover faster, and perform better.
 It’s great for those who live an active lifestyle, but Zoma can help anybody wake up feeling better and more refreshed.
 If you suffer from aches and pains, this bed is great for you, too.